Lion behind bars

 The Vicious Cycle

-When a cub is born in a captive facility, they are removed from their mother within a matter of days.
-This allows them to be bottle-fed by visitors under the guise of being abandoned by the mother.
+When a cub is born in a captive facility, they are often removed from their mother within a matter of days to allow them to be bottle-fed by visitors under the guise of being abandoned.
 This also enables the mother to be impregnated again and give birth to another litter as soon as possible.
-Throughout their infancy, cubs are subjected to being handled and petted by visitors for most of the day, multiple times a week.
-This prevents them from developing natural behaviours and often leads to nutritional deficiencies as the cubs lacks necessary nutrients from their mother’s milk.
+Throughout their infancy, cubs are subjected to being handled and petted by visitors.
+This prevents them from developing natural behaviours, ensuring they will never be released into the wild – no matter what the facility says.

-As the cubs grow older, they are used in ‘walk-with’ opportunities where they are kept on a leash and forced to go on several walks with visitors per day.
-In order to prevent the development of natural hunting instincts that might harm tourists, they are forced into submission through the use of sticks and other instances of cruel negative reinforcement by their keepers.
+As the cubs grow older, they may be used in 'walk-with' or selfie opportunities.
+In order to prevent the development of natural hunting instincts that might harm tourists, sticks are often used against the animals.

 When cubs become too big for interaction-based attractions, lions and other big cats become the targets for trophy hunting.
 Males with attractive manes are the most prized trophies and the lions are released into an enclosure to be shot by a hunter.
 This is known as ‘canned hunting’ where the animal cannot escape.
 The practice is largely condemned by conservationists and many animal welfare organisations.
 Even major hunting groups, such as Safari Club International, the Dallas Safari Club have spoken publicly against the cruel practice.
 However, it remains popular with trophy hunters targeting captive lions in South Africa.